2021–22 Sunshine Tour

-The 2021–22 Sunshine Tour was the 22nd season of professional golf tournaments since the southern Africa-based Sunshine Tour was relaunched in 2000.
-The Sunshine Tour represents the highest level of competition for male professional golfers in the region.
+The 2021–22 Sunshine Tour was the 51st season of the Sunshine Tour (formerly the Southern Africa Tour), the main professional golf tour in South Africa since it was formed in 1971.

-The tour is based predominantly in South Africa with other events originally being scheduled in Eswatini, Zambia and Kenya.
+In-season changes

+In January 2021, the schedule was again disrupted by the COVID-19 pandemic as several tournaments scheduled for early in the year were postponed by a month or more, with the season restarting in March.
+Among the tournaments affected were three co-sanctioned events with the Challenge Tour.

 European Tour partnership

 The season marked the start of a partnership between the Sunshine Tour and the European Tour.
 As part of the agreement, the top three players on the Sunshine Tour Order of Merit (not otherwise exempt) gained status to play on the European Tour for the following season.

 Schedule

 The following table lists official events during the 2021–22 season.

+Unofficial events

+The following events were sanctioned by the Sunshine Tour, but did not carry official money, nor were wins official.

 Order of Merit

 The Order of Merit was based on prize money won during the season, calculated in South African rand.
-The top three players on the tour (not otherwise exempt) earned status to play on the 2023 European Tour.
+The top three players on the Order of Merit (not otherwise exempt) earned status to play on the 2023 European Tour (DP World Tour).